Che Guevara: Activism in Guatemala

-Guevara was eager to fight on behalf of Árbenz, and joined an armed militia organized by the communist youth for that purpose.
-However, frustrated with that group's inaction, Guevara soon returned to medical duties.
-Following the coup, he again volunteered to fight, but soon after, Árbenz took refuge in the Mexican embassy and told his foreign supporters to leave the country.
-Guevara's repeated calls to resist were noted by supporters of the coup, and he was marked for murder.
-After Gadea was arrested, Guevara sought protection inside the Argentine consulate, where he remained until he received a safe-conduct pass some weeks later and made his way to Mexico.
+Guevara was eager to fight for Árbenz, and joined an armed militia organized by communist youth.
+Once the bombing began, he tried to organize units to guard the capital, and move arms to create stronger resistance.
+However, frustrated with that group's inaction, Guevara returned to medical duties.
+Following the coup, he again volunteered to fight, but Árbenz took refuge in the Mexican embassy and told foreign supporters to leave.
+Guevara's calls to resist were noted by supporters of the coup, and he was marked for murder.
+After Gadea was arrested, Guevara sought protection in the Argentine consulate, where he remained until he received a safe-conduct pass weeks later, and made his way to Mexico.
+While in Mexico, he met Castro and joined him in what became the Cuban Revolution.

-The overthrow of the Árbenz government and establishment of the right-wing Armas dictatorship cemented Guevara's view of the United States as an imperialist power that opposed and attempted to destroy any government that sought to redress the socioeconomic inequality endemic to Latin America and other developing countries.
-In speaking about the coup, Guevara stated:
+The overthrow of the Árbenz government and establishment of the right-wing Armas dictatorship cemented Guevara's view of the US as an imperialist power that attempted to destroy any government that sought to redress the socioeconomic inequality endemic to Latin America and other developing countries.
+Guevara stated:

 The last Latin American revolutionary democracy – that of Jacobo Árbenz – failed as a result of the cold premeditated aggression carried out by the United States.
 Its visible head was the Secretary of State John Foster Dulles, a man who, through a rare coincidence, was also a stockholder and attorney for the United Fruit Company.

-Guevara's conviction strengthened that Marxism, achieved through armed struggle and defended by an armed populace, was the only way to rectify such conditions.
+Guevara's conviction strengthened that Marxism, achieved through armed struggle and defended by an armed populace, was the only way to rectify conditions.
 Gadea wrote later, "It was Guatemala which finally convinced him of the necessity for armed struggle and for taking the initiative against imperialism.
 By the time he left, he was sure of this."